SjorsO/deploy-laravel/README.md

 ## Zero-downtime deployments (current & releases directory)
 This deployment script is zero-downtime, this has two big advantages: deployments don't cause downtime for your users, and deployments are gracefully aborted when something goes wrong.
-To understand what exactly this means, lets first look at what it means if your deployments are not zero-downtime.
+To understand what exactly this means, let's first look at what it means if your deployments are not zero-downtime.

 A typical not zero-downtime deployment strategy is SSHing into your server, calling `git clone`, and then running `composer install`.
 While these commands are running your application is in limbo: some code is new, some code is old, and some new dependencies are missing entirely.